mnater/Hyphenopoly/docs/Coping-with-hyphenation-errors.md

 -   fixing patterns often takes a long time (not all patterns are actively maintained)
 -   fixing the patterns often requires extended knowledge

-As an intermediate step to improved patterns, patterns also have the ability to include exceptions.
-Follow this guide ([todo](todo)) to improve the patterns Hyphenopoly.js uses.
+As an intermediate step to improved patterns, Hyphenopoly has the ability to include exceptions in the wasm-file.
+Feel free to [open an issue](https://github.com/mnater/Hyphenopoly/issues) if you have a good list of exceptions for a language.